shivannis/xandr-docs-public/xandr-docs/articles/curate/buying-microsoft-windows-3rd-party-appnetwork-inventory.md

 Any legacy SDK before Windows 8.1 lacks support for mobile standard third-party ad serving, impression tracking pixels, javascript and MRAID.

-As an Xandr Buyer, you may still access legacy
-SDK inventory by uploading an image creative to
-Xandr and specifying a landing page.
+As an Microsoft Advertising Buyer, you may still access legacy SDK inventory by uploading an image creative to Microsoft Advertising and specifying a landing page.
 For more information on uploading a hosted image as a creative, see [Add Banner Creatives](https://staging.console.appnexus.com/docs/add-banner-creatives).